Secretly easy & creamy risotto!

 Please see the recipe card below for ingredient amounts and more detailed instructions.

-1. Warm the Broth
+Warm the broth

-Arborio rice is added to the sautéed onion and garlic.
+Arborio rice is added to the sauteed onion and garlic.

 Broth is slowly added to the risotto in a pot.